LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    source code that uses it.
 In particular, programmers should not expect that the module be auto-loaded (including when using a backend Prolog compiler that supports an autoloading mechanism).

+The module identifier argument can also be a :term:`parameter variable` when using the directive in a parametric object or a parametric category.
+In this case, dynamic binding will necessarily be used for all listed predicates (and non-terminals).
+The parameter variable must be instantiated at runtime when the calls are made.

 Calling Prolog module meta-predicates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~